 Areas of Expertise

-- Early childhood literacy specifically related to critical inquiry and multimodal literacies
+- Early childhood literacies related to critical inquiry and multimodal literacies

-- Innovative qualitative methodologies and methods drawing on narrative, poststructural, posthumanist, and critical perspectives
+- Innovative qualitative inquiry practices inspired by poststructural, posthumanist, feminist, narrative, and critical perspectives

-Candace is the co-editor of Posthumanism and Literacy Education: Knowing/Becoming/Doing Literacies (2019, Routledge); co-author of Go Be a Writer!: Expanding the Curricular Boundaries of Literacy Learning (2016, Teachers College Press); author of Critical Literacy in the Early Childhood Classroom: Unpacking Histories, Unlearning Privilege (2013, Teachers College Press); and co-editor of Disrupting Qualitative Inquiry: Possibilities and Tensions in Educational Research (2014, Peter Lang).
-Journals in which her scholarship appears include Qualitative Inquiry; International Journal of Qualitative Studies in Education; Journal of Early Childhood Literacy; Education, Citizenship, and Social Justice; Language Arts; Talking Points; and Young Children.
-Candace chairs the faculty committee that oversees Mizzou Ed’s graduate Certificate in Qualitative Research.
-Candace teaches courses on early childhood literacies and qualitative inquiry.
+Dr. Kuby’s research interests are: 1) the coming-to-be of literacies when young children work with artistic and digital tools, and 2) approaches to and pedagogies of qualitative inquiry when thinking with poststructural and posthumanist philosophies.
+She is the co-author of Speculative Pedagogies of Qualitative Inquiry (2020, Routledge); co-editor of Posthumanism and Literacy Education: Knowing/Becoming/Doing Literacies (2019, Routledge); co-author of Go Be a Writer!: Expanding the Curricular Boundaries of Literacy Learning (2016, Teachers College Press); co-editor of Disrupting Qualitative Inquiry: Possibilities and Tensions in Educational Research (2014, Peter Lang); and author of Critical Literacy in the Early Childhood Classroom: Unpacking Histories, Unlearning Privilege (2013, Teachers College Press).
+Journals in which her scholarship appears include Qualitative Inquiry; International Journal of Qualitative Studies in Education; Journal of Early Childhood Literacy; Journal of Literacy Research; Cultural Studies ← →Critical Methodologies; Literacy; and Language Arts.